-For arguably the best view of the reef, skip the boat and head straight to the sky on a GBR Helicopter.
+For arguably the best view of the reef, skip the boat and head straight to the sky on a Nautilus Aviation helicopter.

-From 10-minute flyovers to a one-hour Ultimate Reef and Rainforest Explorer package, discover the blue hues of the reef without the goggles, snorkel mask or even getting wet.
+From 30-minute reef or rainforest flyovers to a one-hour Reef and Rainforest Scenic package or a once in a lifetime Undine Cay Getaway, discover the blue hues of the reef without the goggles, snorkel mask or even getting wet.

-And for the best of both worlds, GBR Helicopters team up with Quicksilver Cruises on a range of fly and cruise options that give you time to snorkel the reef and see it from above.
+And for the best of both worlds, Nautilus Aviation have teamed up with Quicksilver Cruises to offer a fly and cruise option that gives you time to snorkel the outer reef and see it from above.